tum-ens/urbs/doc/theorydoc/storage_prob.rst

 capacity and power, repectively, in year :math:`y` at site :math:`v` of storage :math:`s` and :math:`\widehat{\kappa}^{\text{c,p}}_{yvs}` the corresponding newly installed storage capacities and powers.
-Both newly installed quantities can also be expressed as the product between the parameter storage new capacity/power block :math:`K_{yvs}^\text{c,p block}` and the variable new storage size/power units :math:`\beta_{yvs}^\text{c,p}`:
+Both newly installed quantities can also be expressed as the product of the parameter storage new capacity/power block :math:`K_{yvs}^\text{c,p block}` and the variable new storage size/power units :math:`\beta_{yvs}^\text{c,p}`: